 advising on the possible development of land for other uses, such as leisure, specialist crop production or renewable energy

-keeping up to date with all UK and EU laws relating to land, agriculture and the environment
+keeping up to date with all UK laws relating to land, agriculture and the environment

 keeping clients informed of any developments or problems in their business